-Crop yield estimation is an important task in agriculture, as an accurate crop yield estimate can help farmers making management decisions to increase crop production and optimize key factors such as harvest time and fertilizer use [17], [41], [44], as well as enable precision interventions [2].
+Crop yield estimation is an important task in agriculture.
+An accurate yield estimate can help farmers making management decisions to increase crop production and optimize key factors such as harvest time and fertilizer use [16], [41], [44], as well as enable precision interventions [2].
 Robots can automatize or support many of these interventions, but to do so reliably and robustly, they need to understand their surroundings through the interpretation of sensor data.
-Tasks such as segmenting, counting, and localizing fruits in orchards are crucial in horticulture, as they are required for replacing human fruit picking, which is an extremely labor-intensive process [3].
+Tasks such as segmenting, counting, and localizing fruits in orchards are crucial in horticulture, as they are required for replacing human fruit picking, which is an extremely laborintensive process [3].